 The first part of this walk follows the road before crossing a parking lot and plunging into the woods for a long climb up to Hakkai-san Shrine.
 This part of the trail is difficult to follow in places, and generally has less to offer visitors than Stage 4.
 Still, if a long, atmospheric climb of a wooded trail lined with reijinhi is to your liking, you’d be following in the footsteps of 100s of years of the faithful.
 The Google Map offers only general guidance to this stage.
 Contact us for more info if you want to hike this part of the Kodo.
 That said, if you’re driving to hike the Final Stage of the Kodo, it’s worth stopping at Hakkai-san Shrine along the way.

 Final Stage: Ta-no-hara Entrance to the 9th Station

 This stage ushers pilgrims into Mt.
 Ontake’s otherworldly volcanic alpine realm.
-Traditionally the Kodo runs to the 10th station at Mt.
+Traditionally, the Kodo runs to the 10th station at Mt.
 Ontake’s peak on the Otaki side of the mountain.
-The 7th Station Mikasa-yama Shrine is dedicated to one of the three principle gods of the mountain.
+The 7th Station Mikasa-yama Shrine is dedicated to one of the three principal gods of the mountain.